Wisconsin's record fish program

-Fishing Wisconsin's waters are enjoyed by many, but only a few anglers apply their skills to the extent that they catch a verified record fish.
-The Wisconsin Department of Natural Resources (DNR) recognizes anglers who have legally taken the largest fish on record by hook and line, as well as those fish that have been taken by alternate methods (for example, spearing or bow fishing).
+Fishing in Wisconsin's waters is enjoyed by many, but only a few anglers apply their skills to the extent that they catch a verified record fish.
+The Wisconsin Department of Natural Resources (DNR) recognizes anglers who have legally taken the largest fish on record by hook and line and those fish that have been taken by alternate methods (for example, spearing or bow fishing).

 - Live release record fish category

 - Hook and line records